 CFS announces food safety report for July

 The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (August 31) released the findings of its food safety report for last month.
-The results of about 15,100 food samples tested were satisfactory except for 17 samples which were announced earlier.
+The results of about 15,200 food samples tested were satisfactory except for seven samples that were announced earlier.
 The overall satisfactory rate was 99.9 per cent.

-The samples comprised about 4,500 samples of vegetables and fruit and their products; 700 samples of meat and poultry and their products; 1,900 samples of aquatic and related products; 1,200 samples of milk, milk products and frozen confections; 1,000 samples of cereals, grains and their products; and 5,800 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 3,600 samples of vegetables and fruit and their products; about 800 samples of cereals, grains and their products; about 700 samples of meat and poultry and their products; about 1,300 samples of milk, milk products and frozen confections; about 1,300 samples of aquatic and related products; and about 7,500 samples of other food commodities (including beverages, bakery products and snacks).